 While there are many more tools out there to help you with Decentralised application development on Ethereum, these are the ones that have helped me the most.
 Even so, I highly encourage you, people, to check out the other Ethereum Development Tools available, that help our lives as developers.

-If you wish to learn more about Ethereum Blockchain and build a career in Blockchain Technologies, then check out our Ethereum Developer Course which comes with instructor-led live training and real-life project experience.
+If you wish to learn more about Ethereum Blockchain and build a career in Blockchain Technologies, then check out our Blockchain Course which comes with instructor-led live training and real-life project experience.
 This training will help you understand Blockchain in depth and help you achieve mastery over the subject.